x-vin/covidcures/docs/src/tcm.md

 TCM medications may be expensive to procure in India and other States outside China.

 ### Suggested suppliers:
-[Qing Fei Pai Du Tang Veggie Capsules 100 Ct (INR 3727)][23]
+   - [Qing Fei Pai Du Tang Veggie Capsules 100 Ct (INR 3727)][23]

-[Greenlike Chinese Herbal Formula ClearLungs Qingfei Paidu Tang 10g*15 bag (INR 1384)][24]
+   - [Greenlike Chinese Herbal Formula ClearLungs Qingfei Paidu Tang 10g*15 bag (INR 1384)][24]

-[Qing Fei Pai Du Tang Basic Formula Granules 100 Grams (INR 4636)][25]
+   - [Qing Fei Pai Du Tang Basic Formula Granules 100 Grams (INR 4636)][25]

-[ubuy.co.in][26]- An online store that sells Chinese medicines
+   - [ubuy.co.in][26]- An online store that sells Chinese medicines

-Have not yet identified TCM suppliers in India, where Ayurveda dominates, and imported product prices range between INR 1300-4700.
-However there are several listed centers offering TCM cures, and may be contacted for help:
-[IndiaMart directory listing of suppliers of traditional Chinese medicine products across India][27]
+   - Have not yet identified TCM suppliers in India, where Ayurveda dominates, and imported product prices range between INR 1300-4700.
+However there are several listed centers offering TCM cures, and may be contacted for help: [IndiaMart directory listing of suppliers of traditional Chinese medicine products across India][27]

 ### Further references:
-[Traditional Chinese Medicine (TCM) in the treatment of COVID-19 and other viral infections: Efficacies and mechanisms; Kai Huang; Mar 31, 2021][28]
+   - [Traditional Chinese Medicine (TCM) in the treatment of COVID-19 and other viral infections: Efficacies and mechanisms; Kai Huang; Mar 31, 2021][28]

-[Traditional Chinese medicine to treat COVID-19: the importance of evidence-based research; Jinjing Wang et al.; Drug Discoveries & Therapeutics; 2020][29]
+   - [Traditional Chinese medicine to treat COVID-19: the importance of evidence-based research; Jinjing Wang et al.; Drug Discoveries & Therapeutics; 2020][29]

-[Qingfei Paidu decoction for treating COVID-19: A protocol for a meta-analysis and systematic review of randomized controlled trials; Yuan Zhang, MD, et al.; Medicine (Baltimore); Sep 4, 2020][30]
+   - [Qingfei Paidu decoction for treating COVID-19: A protocol for a meta-analysis and systematic review of randomized controlled trials; Yuan Zhang, MD, et al.; Medicine (Baltimore); Sep 4, 2020][30]

-[The Chinese Treatment for COVID-19- Nia Pure Nature][31]
+   - [The Chinese Treatment for COVID-19- Nia Pure Nature][31]

-An article claiming to refute the significance of TCM in Covid treatment by a team from the UK and Australia:
-[Chinese herbal medicine (""3 medicines and 3 formulations"") for COVID-19: rapid systematic review and meta-analysis; Yangzihan Wang, Trisha Greenhalgh, Jon Wardle, Oxford TCM Rapid Review Team; Journal of Evaluation in Clinical Practice; Sep, 2021][32]
+   - An article claiming to refute the significance of TCM in Covid treatment by a team from the UK and Australia: [Chinese herbal medicine ("3 medicines and 3 formulations") for COVID-19: rapid systematic review and meta-analysis; Yangzihan Wang, Trisha Greenhalgh, Jon Wardle, Oxford TCM Rapid Review Team; Journal of Evaluation in Clinical Practice; Sep, 2021][32]

-[Trial with QFPD as the main line of therapy: Prevention and treatment of COVID-19 using Traditional Chinese Medicine: A review; Zhenyu Zhao et al.; Phytomedicine, 2021][33]
+   - [Trial with QFPD as the main line of therapy: Prevention and treatment of COVID-19 using Traditional Chinese Medicine: A review; Zhenyu Zhao et al.; Phytomedicine, 2021][33]

 ## 3. Thai traditional / indigenous medicine, Fah Talai Jone / Green Chiretta / Echinacea / Andrographis Paniculata (Kaalamegha / Kiraayat / Nilavempu in Sanskrit / Hindi / Tamil, respectively)